Sandie Toletti: Club career

 On 3 August 2022, Toletti's signing was announced at Real Madrid.
+Toletti quickly became an important player for Real Madrid, regularly featuring in the starting lineup.
+She has made over 100 appearances for the club.

 International career

-With the French under-17 team, Toletti played in the 2012 UEFA Women's Under-17 Championship and was named UEFA's Golden Player after France lost a penalty shootout in the final to Germany.
+With the French under-17 team, Toletti played in the 2012 UEFA Under-17 Championship where France lost a penalty shootout in the final to Germany.
+She was named UEFA's Golden Player for the tournament.

-She won FIFA U17 Women's World Championship with France later this year, defeating North Korea in the final after penalty shootout.
-At the 2013 UEFA Women's Under-19 Championship, Toletti was UEFA's Golden Player again.
+She won FIFA U17 World Championship with France later that year, defeating North Korea in the final after a penalty shootout.
+At the 2013 UEFA Under-19 Championship, Toletti was UEFA's Golden Player again.
 In the final she scored France's first goal in their 2–0 extra time win over England.

 In October 2013 she made her senior France debut in a 6–0 win over Poland.
-She was called up to the France squad for the UEFA Women's Euro 2017.
-On 30 May 2022, she was called up to the France squad for the UEFA Women's Euro 2022.
+She was called up to the France squad for the UEFA Euro 2017.
+On 30 May 2022, she was called up to the France squad for the UEFA Euro 2022.

-Toletti was called up to the France squad for the 2023 FIFA Women's World Cup.
+Toletti was called up to the France squad for the 2023 FIFA World Cup.
 In July 2024, she was named to France's squad for the 2024 Olympics.
 On 13 October 2025, she announced her retirement from international football.